Mesnage-Org/pgfinder/docs/data_dictionary.md

 # Data Dictionary

+---

+*We are currently updating the nomenclature of many of the data in `pgfinder`.
+For now, use this page with caution.*

+---

 Effective use of `pgfinder` requires an understanding of the inputs and outputs of the software.

 ## Inputs